Thanks P for sharing this.

 Often referred to as the "Swiss Army Knife of Git", in broad terms, interactive rebase is used to rewrite the commit history (such as edit, delete, and squash).

-originally brought over from feature-branch-A
+originally brought over from feature-branch-A. feature-branch-A ended up

 being discarded, and now we needed to delete those commits, so that they

-wouldn't be included when merging feature-branch-B
+wouldn't be included when merging feature-branch-B to main.

-TIL how to perform a git
+TIL how to perform a git interactive rebase:

 - Make sure

-: editor pops up with all commits listed: remove the lines (representing commits) you don't want (or squash them, change commit message, etc.)git push origin +feature-branch-B
+mainis updated git checkout feature-branch-Bgit rebase -i main: editor pops up with all commits listed: remove the lines (representing commits) you don't want (or squash them, change commit message, etc.)git push origin +feature-branch-Bto force push the new shiny commit history